 Learning Services Coordinators

-Ruth has been with the SLC since 2007 and goes by many titles: Learning Services Coordinator, Back on Track Program Instructor, and co-Divisional Supervisor for the Learning and Writing Peer Educators.
-Ruth is a proud SFU alumna (M.Ed. in Counselling Psychology, 2003) and also holds a B.A.
-(Hons.) in Psychology from Carleton University and an LL.B. from the University of Ottawa.
-She has a diverse work history, including working on Parliament Hill and for the Federal Court of Canada, and practising as both a lawyer and a career counsellor (not at the same time).
-In 2015-16, Ruth undertook a number of leadership roles within and outside of SFU: Chair of SFU's Library Campaign Committee, Pacific Regional Director of the Learning Specialists' Association of Canada (LSAC), and Canadian Regional Representative for the College Reading and Learning Association (CRLA).
-Of the many roles Ruth has held in her life, her favourite is being Marisa's Mom.
+Ruth Silverman (pronouns: she/ her/ hers) has been with SFU's Student Learning Commons since 2007 and goes by many titles: Learning Services Coordinator, Back on Track Program Instructor, and co-Divisional Supervisor for the Writing and Learning Peer Educators.
+Originally from Ottawa and currently living and working on unceded Coast Salish Territory, Ruth holds an M.Ed.
+(SFU), a B.A.
+(Hons.
+Psychology, Carleton), and an LL.B.
+(Ottawa).
+She has a diverse work history, including working on Parliament Hill and for the Federal Court of Canada, and practicing as both a lawyer and a career counsellor (not at the same time).
+Ruth has held two leadership roles within the post-secondary Learning Specialist Community: Pacific Regional Director of the Learning Specialists Association of Canada, and Canadian Regional Leader for the College Reading and Learning Association, both 2015-2019.

 Dal joined the Student Learning Commons in August 2011.
 Previously, she was the manager of SFU Peer Programs and worked with peer educators in various capacities for 10 years.
 Before working at SFU, Dal fuelled her interest in student program development working on international projects for the European University Association in Geneva, Switzerland.
 Prior to moving overseas, Dal worked for BC’s Ministry of Advanced Education and the Premier’s Youth Office.
 Dal is passionate about student development, performance coaching and lifelong learning.
-She is a certified professional coach trained in Emotional Intelligence and personality assessments including Myers-Briggs.
+She is a certified professional coach who in addition to working at the SLC, teaches interpersonal communication in the Business Management program in SFU's Continuing Studies department and at Douglas College.
 She is the published author of "Peer Education: The impact of volunteering on students."
 Dal completed her BA (Criminology, Sociology) at SFU and has an MA in Leadership and Training from Royal Roads University.

 Writing Services Coordinators

-Cynthia joined SFU in October 2005 as the Coordinator of the Student Learning Commons at the Surrey campus.
-As Coordinator she organizes the campus' writing and learning skills workshops and--along with the Graduate Facilitators and Peer Educators she oversees--provides students with individual consultations in writing, learning skills, and in English conversation.
+Cynthia (pronouns: she/ her/ hers) joined SFU in October 2005 as the Coordinator of the Student Learning Commons at the Surrey campus.
+As Coordinator she organizes the campus' writing and learning skills workshops and -- along with the Graduate Facilitators and Peer Educators she oversees -- provides students with individual consultations in writing, learning skills, and in English conversation.
 She is part of the curriculum development team of the Student Success Program and teaches in the Back on Track program at both the Surrey and Burnaby campuses.
 She is committed to helping students at all levels achieve academic success.
 Cynthia has a Masters degree in Adult Education from the University of British Columbia and is a certified professional life coach.

 Graduate Peer Learning/Writing Facilitators